keathley/keathley.github.io/_posts/2021/2021-02-26-regulator.md

 Which makes sense.
 Who would have thought that a junior year, blow-off math class was going to be the fucking cornerstone of performance optimizations for working-class software wranglers?

 The really good news: The math isn't that bad.
-In fact, most of the time you don't need math as much as you need an *intuition* the math.
+In fact, most of the time you don't need math as much as you need an *intuition* about the math.
 When you need actual math, it's typically not worse than algebra.
 Let's look at an example to see how this works out.

 Let's imagine that Zeus receives 1 request per second.
 In that one request, Zeus needs to call Athena and Athena takes 100ms on average, to process the request.
 In technical terms, we'd say that Zeus's *Arrival Rate* is 1 RPS and its *work time* is 0.1 S. Because Athena's work time is so much lower than the rate of arrival, Zeus will only ever be processing 1 request at a time.
 In queueing terms, we'd say that the number of items in the queue is 0.